-On Saturday April 18, 2009 we were at Cooper Hall in Saxonburg, PA.
+On Saturday we were at Cooper Hall in Saxonburg Pennsylvania.
 The event was a wedding reception for Mr & Mrs Fred & Becky Johnston.
 Fred & Becky currently reside in Spokane WA, but are originally from the area.
 Fred & Becky’s ceremony was held at 3:00 pm in Valencia.
 The reception started at 4:30 with guests enjoying the ever popular “Sephra Chocolate Fountain”.
 There were many delicious items available for dipping and a never ending supply of milk chocolate.

 The bridal party arrived around 5:30 and I formally introduced them into the hall.
 From there, the best man gave a wonderful toast and pastor Nick Protos blessed the meal & the happy couple.
 Dinner was provided by LeFevre’s Catering and was served buffet style.
 Prior to the arrival of the guests, I coordinated all of the event details with John LeFevre and at that time I volunteered to personally release each of the table to the buffet.
 After releasing a few tables, I was called over to table #4.
 Apparently, the guests at table #4 had been text messaging back and forth with friends & relatives that were seated at table #14.
 The two tables were in competition with each other to see which table would get to go to the buffet first.
 In addition to both tables trying to have me release the other table last, there was also some playful ribbing going on between the two tables.